What is mitosis?

 - The major purpose of mitosis is for growth and to replace worn out cells.

-- If not corrected in time, mistakes made during mitosis can result in changes in the DNA that can potentially lead to genetic disorders.
+- If not corrected in time, mistakes made during mitosis can result in changes in the DNA that can potentially lead to genetic conditions.

 Mitosis is divided into five phases: